-The main purpose of using a makeup primer is to help makeup last longer and stay fresher looking by reducing the chance of streaks, creasing and fading.
+The purpose of a makeup primer is to help makeup last longer.
+It also helps it stay fresher looking by reducing the chance of streaks, creasing and fading.

 - Even out skin texture and reduce the appearance of pores and fine lines, providing a smooth base on which you apply your foundation.

-- Removing excess shine from the skin (look for “matte” or “mattifying” on the packaging).
+- Remove excess shine and oil from the skin – look for “matte” or “mattifying” on the packaging.

-- Even out skin tone – some primers have a slight tint to them, or come in a corrective shade (e.g. lilac or green) to even out minor pigmentation variations.
+- Even out skin tone – some primers have a slight tint to them or come in a corrective shade (like lilac or green) to even out minor pigmentation variations.

 When Do I Apply a Primer?

-Primer is not to be confused with moisturiser – even if it has a hydrating property, primers have a different purpose to moisturiser.
+- Primer is not moisturiser – even if it has a hydrating property, primers have a different purpose to moisturiser.

 - Foundation primers come mainly in liquid or gel formulations.
 Some go to a soft powdery finish and feel very smooth on the skin.

 - Comes in small bottles or tubes.

-- Tend to be clear, though some products have a slight tint or come in a corrective shade (like lilac or green) to even out minor skin tone differences.
+- Primers tend to be clear, though some products have a slight tint or come in a corrective shade (like lilac or green) to even out minor skin tone differences.

 - Some primers are made to go under certain types of foundation or for using on a particular skin type.
 So look at the labels and try different products in-store to find the one that works best for you.
 No one product suits everyone’s skin type.

-- Primers can be added to a thicker foundation product, creating a more sheer foundation coverage.
+- Primers can be mixed with a thick foundation product to create a thinner foundation that gives more sheer coverage.

 - This primer is designed to be used on the eyelid and upper eye area.

 - Helps prevent creasing, fading and smudging.
-Eyelids can be quite oily, and it’s the oil (along with eye movement like blinking) that contributes to that annoying creasing.
+Basically, the oil on the eyelids, along with eye movement like blinking, contributes to that annoying creasing.
 Also, the oil can cause eyeshadow to fade or move to where you don’t want it.

-- Eye primers tend to have pigment in them to even out the eye area skin tone to get a consistent base on which to apply your eye colours.
+- Eye primers tend to have a little pigment in them to even out the skin tone, resulting in a more consistent base on which to apply eyeshadow.

-- Eye primers come in liquid form (in small tubes) or as a cream in a pot.
+- Eye primers come as a liquid in small tubes or as a cream in a little pot.

-Application: You only need a tiny amount to cover the eyelid area (like the size of a grain of rice).
-Use a small flat brush to apply to the whole upper eye area.
+You only need a tiny amount to cover the eyelid area – a rice grain-sized dot is enough.
+Use a small flat brush to apply it to the whole upper eye area.
 Be gentle – eyelid skin is thin and delicate.
 Allow it to dry for a few minutes before applying any eye makeup.

 - A colourless product that provides a smooth foundation for your lipstick or gloss.

-- Helps the lip colour apply smoother, be more colour-true and last longer.
+- It helps the lip colour apply more evenly, resulting in a more colour-true finish.

-- Helps prevent lips drying out, something often associated with long-lasting lip colour.
+- Can help prevent lips drying out – something often associated with long-lasting lip products.

+Yes!
 We think they do.
-As pros, we often use foundation and eye primers when working, as filming conditions really test the makeup and it often has to last all day.
-Also for bridal work primers are great, helping to keep the bride looking fresher for the day, often under a little duress!
+As pros, we often use foundation and eye primers when working.
+For example, filming conditions really test makeup and it often has to last all day.

 We did a quick non-scientific experiment with Cinema Secrets eye primer.
-The picture shows the same eye shadow colours applied with and without eye primer.
+The picture below shows the same eyeshadow colours applied without (left side) and with (right side) eye primer.

-With primer, the colour is grabbed quickly and looks more intense (on the right).
-The colours on the non-primed skin (left) look more wishy-washy and would take more time and effort to get as intense as the right side.
-We didn’t apply more product to the primed right side – the primer simply grabs the eye shadow really quickly and nothing is wasted!
+With primer, the colour is grabbed quickly and looks more intense.
+The colours on the non-primed skin look more wishy-washy, meaning it would take more time and effort to get the same intensity as the right side.